What are Cookies and how do they benefit you?

 - How often visitors return to our site

-- Google Analytics which is a program that helps us measure site usage details including the examples above.
+- Google Analytics.
+A program that helps us measure site usage details including the examples above;

+- Site Improvement Cookies.
 We regularly test new designs or site features on our site.
 We do this by showing slightly different versions of our website to different people and anonymously monitoring how visitors respond to these different versions.
-Ultimately this helps us to offer you a better website.
+Ultimately this helps us to offer you a better website;

 As you browse our website, advertising Cookies will be placed on your computer or mobile device so that we can understand what you are interested in.
 Our display advertising partner, AdRoll, then enables us to present you with retargeting advertising on other sites based on your previous interaction with our website.
 The techniques our partners employ do not collect personal information such as your name, email address, postal address, or telephone number.
 You can visit this page to opt out of AdRoll’s and their partner’s targeted advertising.